Concentration measurement in acids

 Our LiquiSonic® Measuring systems are based on the principle of sound velocity measurement and are used in various applications to measure the concentration of different acids.

-To determine the sound velocity, a sound pulse is sent through the liquid and the time is measured until the pulse reaches the receiver.
+To determine the sound velocity, a sound pulse is sent through the liquid, and the time is measured until the pulse reaches the receiver.
 Since the distance between the ultrasonic transmitter and receiver is constant by design, the sound velocity can be calculated.

-Installation of LiquiSonic® Measurement systems
+Installation of LiquiSonic® Measuring systems

 What is an acid?

 Most acids are soluble in water and can be corrosive or caustic depending on the concentration.
 An example of an acid is hydrochloric acid, which is widely used in industry and laboratories.
-It is important to be aware of the properties and effects of acids to handle these substances safely and effectively.
+It is important to be aware of the properties and effects of acids in order to handle these substances safely and effectively.

 Which liquids can be measured?

 One of the most commonly used acids is Hydrochloric acid (HCl), which is used for cleaning pipes and tanks.
 Sulfuric acid (H2SO4), a strong acid, is often used to lower pH values or as a cleaning agent for stainless steel.
-Other common acids are Nitric acid (HNO3), Phosphoric acid (H3PO4) and Hydrofluoric acid (HF), each having its specific applications.
+Other common acids are Nitric acid (HNO3), Phosphoric acid (H3PO4) and Hydrofluoric acid (HF), each with their specific applications.
 The choice of the right acid for the testing process depends on the type of liquid and the goals of the test.
 The correct application of acids helps to increase the efficiency and quality of process liquids and ultimately improve the quality of the final product.

 How is the concentration of an acid determined?